 CPAs are commonly asked to verify business information including ownership, finances and available funds.
 This is a useful part of business operations and often part of the bank lending process.
 Some banks go as far as to ask for verification of an opinion, which if course is not possible.
 But to the extent that a verification is possible under professional standards, I like to help clients by issuing verification letters.

 There are three simple, clear and nonnegotiable points, however, to these CPA verification letters:

 - Price is driven by the peer review.
 The CPA verification letter must, by law, be included in a process called “peer review”.
 Peer review is expensive and time-consuming.
 The CPA’s cost for this review, in rough terms, is at least $1,000.
 So the total cost of an accountant’s letter – even if it is only one sentence long – is going to be more than $1,200.

 - Allow a reasonable amount of time.
 It takes time for a CPA to produce the required documentation for these verification letters.
-It make take only 10 minutes to type and print the short letter letter but the required documentation takes much longer.
+It may seem like it takes only 15 minutes to draft, type and print the short letter letter but the required documentation of the process takes much longer.
 So it is unreasonable to ask your CPA to send over a verification letter while you wait at the fax machine.

 So while CPA letters are common part of small business, they may not be as quick and easy as you thought.